NMJC CAMPUS PUBLIC SAFETY

 The Department holds itself to the highest professional standards to make you feel safe and welcome.
 We encourage your feedback to help our services evolve with needs of the NMJC community.

 We encourage our students, staff, faculty and our visitors to partner with us to sustain a safe campus environment.
-We are proud to maintain close partnerships with federal, state and local law enforcement agencies, thus benefitting the overall safety of the NMJC community.
+We are proud to maintain close partnerships with federal, state and local law enforcement agencies, thus benefiting the overall safety of the NMJC community.
 The best protection against campus crime is an aware, informed, alert campus community that involves students, faculty, and staff.
 The Department of Public Safety operates 24 hours a day, 365 days a year.

 It is paramount the Department of Public Safety creates positive relationships with our NMJC community and we are available 24 hours a day to assist your needs and concerns.